Search Tips

 Following are other resources related to making a motion that may be of interest.

-If you do not understand any of this information, or if you have trouble filling out any of the forms located here, please see an attorney for help.
+If you don't understand any of this information, or if you have trouble filling out any of the forms located here, consult a lawyer for help.

-The information provided on and obtained from this site does not constitute the official record of the Court.
+The information provided on and obtained from this site doesn't constitute the official record of the Court.
 This information is provided as a service to the general public.
 Any user of this information is hereby advised that it is being provided "as is".
 The information provided may be subject to errors or omissions.
-Visitors to this site agree that the Court is not liable for errors or omissions of any of the information provided.
+Visitors to this site agree that the Court isn't liable for errors or omissions of any of the information provided.

-If you have a question relating to a case that is already filed please contact the clerk of court for the county.
+If you have a question relating to a case that is already filed contact the clerk of court for the county.